 Slick looked surprised then started to laugh.

-He pulled out a Black & Mild unwrap it while looking behind me and said, “You all take care of my lightweight for me.”
+He pulled out a Black & Mild unwrap it while looking behind me with a smile and said, “You all take care of my lightweight for me.”

 I turned around and all his boys were standing behind me.

 Me and Moms enjoyed each others’ conversation over a cup of coffee.

 I could see the cancer was getting the best of her.

 I pulled her another cup and sat down at the kitchen table to join her.

 Last week she gathered the family to let us know she wasn’t going to treat it this time.

 “Boy you act like you paid for this coffee.”

 We both laugh knowing she referring to how much coffee I had given her.